stereobooster/react-snap/Readme.md

 ### userAgent

-You can use `navigator.userAgent == "ReactSnap"` to do some checks in app code while snapping.
-For example if you use absolute path for your api ajax request, but while crawling you should request some speicfic host.
+You can use `navigator.userAgent == "ReactSnap"` to do some checks in the app code while snapping—for example, if you use an absolute path for your API AJAX request.
+While crawling, however, you should request a specific host.

 Example code:

 ```js
 const BASE_URL = process.env.NODE_ENV == 'production' && navigator.userAgent!='ReactSnap' ? '/' :'http://xxx.yy/rest-api';